 Few things in life—and in business—are more frustrating than seeing hard work and well-laid plans fall flat due to circumstances that are beyond your control.
-In 2020 this has been an all-too-common scenario for event planners.
-As COVID-19 swept across the world, event planners in every industry found themselves forced to postpone events or cancel them altogether.
+After 2020 this was an all-too-common scenario for event planners as events were postponed or canceled altogether.

 What if that didn’t have to happen?

 Another, more desirable, option may be to make the transition to a virtual event.
-Instead of letting months of planning go to waste, move your event online instead.
+Instead of letting months of planning go to waste, move your event online.